China's bloggers, filmmakers feel chill of internet crackdown

 A person familiar with the site's operations said some of its business tie-ups and advertising deals had been hit.
 Others in the industry also said investment had suffered.

-"It is now just too risky," said the person, who asked not to be named as they were not authorized to speak to the media. ($1 = 6.7919 Chinese yuan renminbi)
+"It is now just too risky," said the person, who asked not to be named as they were not authorised to speak to the media. ($1 = 6.7919 Chinese yuan renminbi) (Reporting by Pei Li in BEIJING and Adam Jourdan in SHANGHAI; Editing by Sonya Hepinstall)